programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 After all files have uploaded successfully to GitHub, open the `info.json` file for each image and update the `@id` field to: “https://`YOUR-GITHUB-USERNAME`.github.io/`YOUR-REPO-NAME`/images/`YOUR-IMAGE-NAME`”.

 {% include figure.html filename="en-or-iiif-images-and-manifests-github-07.png" alt="Part of an info.json file for a IIIF image.
-Line 29 with '@id' is highlighted in green, pointing to the edited image URI." caption="Figure 7.
+Line 29 starting with '@id' is highlighted to show the edited image URI." caption="Figure 7.
 The updated image URI in an info.json file for an uploaded IIIF image processed using iiif-tiler." %}

 <div class="alert alert-warning">
 Make sure you commit your changes as you go so that they save!